jeffreyhorner/R-Array-Hash/README.md

 variable cache with Array Hash Tables for Integer Keys[1].
 Also, the string cache and symbol table are implemented with an Array Hash Table for Strings[2].
 The intention is to evaluate run-time performance.

-All changes to the R code base are licenced under the same terms as R using the GPL-2.
+All changes to the R code base are licensed under the same terms as R using the GPL-2.

 [1] - Askitis, Nikolas.
 "Fast and compact hash tables for integer keys."
 In Proceedings of the Thirty-Second Australasian Conference on Computer Science-Volume 91, pp. 113-122.
 Australian Computer Society, Inc., 2009.